-The withdrawal agreement provides for a transition period until the end of 2020, during which the relationship between the EU and the UK will continue under the EU’s current rules, as if the UK were still a member of the EU.
-The only significant exception is that, during the transition period, the UK will no longer participate in EU decision-making or in the activities of EU bodies.
+The UK's withdrawal from the EU entered into force on 1 February 2020.
+With the withdrawal agreement provided for a transition period, during which cooperation based on the UK's membership of the EU was dismantled in a controlled manner and the future relationship was negotiated.
+During the transition period, the EU-UK relationship continued under the EU’s rules that were valid at the time, as if Britain were still a member of the EU.
+The only significant exception was that during the transition period, the UK was no longer involved in EU decision-making nor in the activities of EU bodies.

 On 24 December 2020, the UK and the European Commission, which negotiated on behalf of the EU, concluded negotiations on the future relationship.